webpack/meeting-notes/2016-08/august-24.md

 * **Documentation:** We need our milestone completed.
 Completing this goal is crucial for the community.

 -----------
-Please feel free to discuss these notes in the [corresponding issue](https://github.com/webpack/meeting-notes/pull/11).
+Please feel free to discuss these notes in the [corresponding pull request](https://github.com/webpack/meeting-notes/pull/11).